rmsk2/6502profiler/README.md

 of clock cycles used for all the iterations.
 When using this feature the Lua test script has to explicitly reset the program counter (using `set_pc()`) in the `arrange` function.
 A usage example can be found in the file `testprg/tests/itertest.lua`.

+The trap facility described above can also be used with the `verify` command.
+The Lua test script then additionally has to define at least the `trap()` function and optionally the `cleanup()` function.
+You have to specify the `-trapaddr` option to use this feature.

 ## The `verifyall` comand

 The `verifyall` command can be used to execute all test cases that are found in the `AcmeTestDir` as defined in the referenced